vndlgd/vndlgd/README.md

 ### Hi there 👋

-I'm a Software Engineer and Computer Science graduate from San Diego State University, currently diving into C++ and exploring audio programming.
+I’m a Software QA Intern at Kitu Systems and a Computer Science graduate from San Diego State University.
+I’m dedicated to honing my skills in C++ and transitioning into a Software Engineering role.